Expressivity of Spiking Neural Networks: Discussion

-\paragraph{Limitations} In theory, we prove that SNNs are as expressive as ReLU-ANNs.
-However, achieving similar results in practice heavily relies on the effectiveness of the training algorithms employed.
-The implementation of efficient learning algorithms with weights, delays and thresholds as programmable parameters is left for future work.
-However, there already exists training algorithms such as the SpikeProp algorithm \citep{spikeprop}, \citep{extending_spikeprop2004}, which consider the same programmable parameters as our model and may be a reasonable starting point for future implementations.
+\paragraph{Limitations} We study similarities and differences in the structure of computations between ANNs and LSNNs and theoretically show that LSNNs can be as expressive as ReLU-ANNs.
+However, achieving similar results in practice heavily relies on the effectiveness of the employed training algorithms.
+The implementation of efficient learning algorithms with weights, delays, and thresholds as programmable parameters is left for future work.
 In this work, our choice of model resides on theoretical considerations and not on practical considerations regarding implementation.
-However, there might be other models of spiking neurons that are more apt for implementation purposes --- see e.g. \citep{relutosnn2022ana} and \citep{temporal_single_spike_backprop2020_comsa}.
+However, there might be other models of spiking neurons that are more apt for implementation purposes --- see e.g. \citet{relutosnn2022ana} and \citet{temporal_single_spike_backprop2020_comsa}.
 Furthermore, in reality, due to the ubiquitous sources of noise in the spiking neurons, the firing activity of a neuron is not deterministic.
 For mathematical simplicity, we perform our analysis in a noise-free case.
-Generalizing to the case of noisy spiking neurons is important (for instance with respect to the aforementioned implementation in noisy environments) and may lead to further insights in the model.
+Generalizing to the case of noisy spiking neurons is important (for instance concerning the aforementioned implementation in noisy environments) and may lead to further insights into the model.

-\acksection M. Singh is supported by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.
-M. Singh also acknowledges support from the Munich Center for Machine Learning (MCML).
+\acks{ The authors would like to thank Philipp Petersen for helpful discussion and feedback.
+M. Singh is supported by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.

 G. Kutyniok acknowledges support from LMUexcellent, funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the Federal Government and the Länder as well as by the Hightech Agenda Bavaria.
 Further, G. Kutyniok was supported in part by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.
-G. Kutyniok also acknowledges support from the Munich Center for Machine Learning (MCML) as well as the German Research Foundation under Grants DFG-SPP-2298, KU 1446/31-1 and KU 1446/32-1 and under Grant DFG-SFB/TR 109, Project C09 and the German Federal Ministry of Education and Research (BMBF) under Grant MaGriDo.
+G. Kutyniok also acknowledges support from the Munich Center for Machine Learning (MCML) as well as the German Research Foundation under Grants DFG-SPP-2298, KU 1446/31-1 and KU 1446/32-1 and under Grant DFG-SFB/TR 109, Project C09 and the German Federal Ministry of Education and Research (BMBF) under Grant MaGriDo.}